 1.5.
+Certificate Policy and Certification Practice Statement Administration

-Certificate Policy and Certification Practice Statement Administration developed by Certum personnel and supplied to approval questionnaire.
+Every version of Certificate Policy and Certification Practice Statement is in force up to the moment of publication and approval of its new version (see chapter 9.10).
+A new version is developed by Certum personnel and supplied to approval questionnaire.
 Upon reception and inclusion of the remarks from the approval questionnaire, the new version of document is supplied for approval to the Certum manager and published.